Vercii/aws-cpe-notes/simplified-notes.md

 - S3 = file/object storage (images, videos, backups)

 ## 4. AI and Machine Learning
-- AWS offers Amazon Bedrock, and Sagemaker.
+- AWS offers Amazon Bedrock, and SageMaker.
 - Amazon Bedrock gives you access to foundation AI models created by companies like Anthropic, Meta, and others in a single interface.
   - Instead of building from scratch, you can get ready-to-go models, customize them, and plug them into your application.
   - Supports RAG (Retrieval-Augmented-Generation), which lets the model give up-to-date answers pulled from your database.